ravi-ivar-7/choco/assets/docs/installation-setup.md

 # 🚀 Installation & Setup Guide

-This guide walks you through setting up the Choco extension and backend from scratch.
+This guide walks you through setting up the Choco extension and backend for personal browser session synchronization across your devices.

 ## Table of Contents